rockem/blink-java/README.md

 # blink-java
 [![CircleCI](https://circleci.com/gh/rockem/blink-java.svg?style=svg)](https://circleci.com/gh/rockem/blink-java)

-blink is simplified http server, made primarily for using in tests.
+blink is a simplified http server, made primarily for using in tests.
-It has no dependencies other than those that come with Oracle's Jdk and it's inspired by Spark and Sinatra frameworks
+It has no dependencies other than those that come with Oracle's Jdk and it's inspired by Spark and Sinatra frameworks.

 ## Dependency
 ### Maven